swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 ### Optimizations
 * A package containing several modules can be treated as a resilience domain.
 If same-package clients need access to module binaries, they don't need to be independently rebuildable and could have an unstable ABI; they could avoid resilience overhead and unnecessary language rules.

 * By default, `package` symbols are exported in the final libraries/executables.
-We plan to introduce a build setting that allows users to decide whether to hide package symbols for statically linked libraries.
-Enabling package symbols to be hidden would help with size optimizations.
+We plan to introduce a build setting that allows users to hide package symbols for statically linked libraries.
+Enabling package symbols to be hidden would help with code size optimizations.

 ## Source compatibility